 Homeowners often consider how long it will take to pay back the upfront investment of adding solar to their homes.
 In Florida, it takes about 10.56 years on average.
 After that, you’ll be cashing in on your solar system from then on out.

-What About Tax Exemptions in Florida for Solar Panels?
+Are There Tax Exemptions in Florida for Solar Panels?

 Investment Tax Credit Savings